 Local law enforcement agencies generally have primary enforcement jurisdiction.
 The Rule is not intended to penalize people.
 It’s intended to encourage each of us to wear a face covering, protect one another, and help keep Montana and Gallatin County on the path to reopening.
 We hope that most people will wear face coverings to protect the health of their friends, strangers, and loved ones.
 However, not following the Rule may result in a misdemeanor.
 On conviction, the person shall be fined not less than $10 or more than $200.

 Individuals have the ability to claim a medical exemption and businesses can rely on that exemption in good faith and allow entry.
 Equally, business owners have the right over their business and property to decide when someone should be allowed entry or provided an accommodation, in agreement with the law.
-The health department continues to encourage business owners to identify alternatives like curb-side pick-up and over the phone-transaction for those individuals who claim a medical exemption in these scenarios.
+The health department continues to encourage business owners to identify alternatives like curbside pick-up and over-the-phone transactions for people who claim a medical exemption in these scenarios.

 Businesses may ask how to accommodate an individual’s disabilities.
 Options may include: